itzdaimy/itzdaimy/README.md

 ## **Currently working on:**

-- **🚗 BeamLeaks**: A BeamNG website with loads of mods free to download.
+- **🤖 Vortex**: A TrySmp bot to handle gem exchanges and buy spanwers
 - **💻 Various Small Projects**: Working on a range of exciting side projects to expand my skills and explore new technologies.

 ## 💼 Portfolio: